 Dr. Herceg is Director of Neuropsychology & Director of the Center for Brain Health & Concussion at Gaylord Specialty Healthcare in Wallingford, CT.
 Previously, he was the Commissioner of Mental Health for Westchester County, NY.
 In 2016, as Chair of the 28 member County Concussion Task Force, he was the lead author of Task Force’s “10 Best Practices for Concussion Management,” produced in January 2016 and endorsed by the Brain Injury Association of America and New York State Chapter.

 He has helped shape concussion management practices and increase education and awareness in Westchester County in both youth and high school sports.
 In 2016, BIANYS appointed him co-chair of a new state wide concussion initiative.
 In 2013 he authored a chapter on concussion management in the book “In the Arena” published by the NY State Bar Association.

 Dr. Herceg is an Assistant Professor of Psychology in Clinical Neurology at Weill Cornell Medical College and a Lecturer in the Department of Epidemiology and Community Health at New York Medical College.
 He is also a member of the Big Ten/Ivy League TBI Research Collaboration.

 Dr. Herceg sits on the Executive Board of the Sports Neuropsychology Society, is a member of the American Psychological Association, International Neuropsychology Society, and the National Academy of Neuropsychology, where he is the Chair of Social Media.
-He is also the 2018 President-Elect of the Neuropsychology Division of the New York State Psychological Association.

 Prior to his County appointment, he was the Director of Neuropsychology at Burke Rehabilitation Hospital where he evaluated and treated individuals with various neurological changes, illnesses or brain injuries across the life spectrum.